hrydgard/ppsspp-site/docs/settings/graphics.md

 Sets the resolution to render at as a multiplier of the PSP's original resolution.
 Setting it to higher values than 1x can affect performance, depending on your hardware, but will create a much nicer and sharper image.

-4x is almost exactly equal to 1080p (1920x1088 vs 1920x1080), and if you have your monitor set to that, PPSSPP will automatically cut off 4 pixels at the top and bottom of the screen to make it fit.
+4x is almost exactly equal to 1080p (1920x1088 vs 1920x1080), and if you have your monitor set to that, PPSSPP will automatically cut off 4 pixels (1 original PSP pixel) at the top and bottom of the screen to make it fit.
+The same goes for even multiplies of this case such as 4K resolution.

 You might get a bit of extra antialiasing by setting the resolution higher than what your monitor can do, and letting the emulator downscale, there are also a few postprocessing filters that do a good job helping out with that.
 But it's better to use MSAA in Vulkan.